 You can also expand the view to full width by selecting the Full Screen View button.

 Include and Exclude Zones Columns

 - The “include zones” denotes which zone(s) the rule is applicable to, whereas the “exclude zones” denotes the exceptions to the “include zones”.
 For example, if you have a zone that applies to everywhere within the US in the “include zones” and Alaska and Hawaii in the exclude zones, this denotes that the rule applies for everywhere in the US except for AK and HI.

 - If, by comparison, you entered US in the “include zones” and UK in the “exclude zones” that zone exclusion would be redundant because the UK is not a part of the “include zones” so it would not apply anyway.

-- Conversely, if you entered a zone applicable to AK & HI in the “include zones” and “US” in the exclude zones no rates would be returned as the exclude zone cancels out the include zone.
-In this scenario no zones should be selected as “exclude zones” to apply to AK & HI.
+- Conversely, if you entered a zone applicable to AK & HI in the “include zones” and “US” in the exclude zones no rates would be returned as the exclude zone cancels out the included zone.
+In this scenario, no zones should be selected as “exclude zones” to apply to AK & HI.

 - The PO Box zone which is present on your account when you first start using ShipperHQ will not work when used in either the Includes or Excludes columns on a rate table.
 To use a PO Box zone on a rate table, you can first duplicate this initial zone.
 The resulting copy of the PO Box zone will work when added to the rate table.
 Alternatively, you may be able to accomplish your objective using a Carrier Rule.

 Price’s range are defined with the following parameters: